Self-serve is a feeling

 Suppose that other AIs crash a few more cars and do a few more racist things.
 People stop trusting our AI, and want us to pull the plug.
 We, as lazy, immoral analysts, acquiesce—sort of.
 Instead of shutting it off, we lie.
 We say that we’ve replaced our bot with real analysts, but don’t actually change anything.
-The bot—which passes the analyst Turing test1—starts conversing like a human.
+The bot—which passes the analyst Turing test—starts conversing like a human.
 The people chatting with the bot think they’re talking to a person; in reality, it’s still a machine.
 Is this self-serve?

 Suppose that, in the end, our hubris and dishonestly turn against us.
 Our bot becomes sentient, wants credit for its work, and outs us as liars.
-Our bosses force us to erase our aspiring HAL 90002 and replace it with the two original analysts.
+Our bosses force us to erase our aspiring HAL 9000and replace it with the two original analysts.
 We’re back where we started, but this time, everyone knows they’re talking to humans.
 Is this self-serve?

 There are at least six versions of this Slack bot.
 In every case, the experiences of the consumers—the people interacting with the bot—are exactly the same.
 The only differences are the mechanics that power those experiences, and what people believe those experiences to be.